 WLA ATM Licenses by RBI

-As of March 2024, four WLA ATM operators remain in the industry – India1 Payments (formerly known as BTI Payment), Tata Communications Payment Solutions, Hitachi Payment Services, and Vakrangee.
+As of October 2024, five WLA ATM operators remain in the industry – India1 Payments (formerly known as BTI Payment), Tata Communications Payment Solutions, Hitachi Payment Services, Vakrangee, and Electronic Payment and Services.

 Regulatory Tailwinds for WLA ATM Operators

-In March 2019, the RBI introduced a significant change in the business guidelines for WLA operators.
-This change allowed WLAs to directly source cash from RBI, reducing their reliance on bank withdrawals.
-As a result of this regulatory update, the availability of cash in all denominations at these ATMs has increased, providing customers with greater convenience and accessibility to cash.
+In March 2019, the Reserve Bank of India (RBI) implemented a significant change to the business guidelines for White Label ATM (WLA) operators.
+This update enabled WLAs to directly source cash from the RBI, thereby reducing their dependence on bank withdrawals.
+As a result of this regulatory shift, the availability of cash in all denominations at these ATMs has improved, enhancing customer convenience and accessibility to cash.

-Operating and maintaining ATMs can be a costly affair, and factors like high interest rates and fuel costs put additional pressure on profit margins.
-The installation cost of an ATM typically amounts to INR 5,00,000, with monthly operational costs hovering around INR 50,000.
-In light of these financial challenges, the Confederation of ATM Industry (CATMI) called for an increase in the interchange fee.
-CATMI proposed raising the interchange fee to INR 23 for financial transactions and INR 8 for non-financial transactions.
+Operating and maintaining ATMs can be quite expensive, with factors such as high interest rates and fuel costs further squeezing profit margins.
+The installation cost for an ATM typically reaches around INR 5,00,000, while monthly operational expenses hover around INR 50,000.
+In response to these financial pressures, the Confederation of ATM Industry (CATMI) has advocated for an increase in the interchange fee.
+They proposed raising the interchange fee to INR 17 for financial transactions and INR 6 for non-financial transactions.

 Read Also: What is NACH in Banking and How it is Revolutionizing Interbank Transactions in India

 As seen above, the white label ATM example includes machines installed by four companies.
-In total, these four companies have deployed over 35,800 ATMs in India.
+In total, these five companies have deployed over 35,983 ATMs in India.
+By the end of 2024, it is expected that around 40,000 White Label ATMs will be installed across India.

 Tata Communications Payment Solutions (TCPSL) holds the distinction of being the first company authorized by the RBI to open White Label ATMs in India.
 It launched its operations under the brand name ‘Indicash’ in June 2013 and notably inaugurated the first ATM in a Tier-5 town.